About my paintings:

 Often, I paint ruins and landscapes.
 Natural elements are at the heart of my work.
 I like to walk in the beautiful landscapes of home and love to travel to Australia and North-America.
 In my paintings I combine landscapes and subjects that I have seen with things that might exist, so spectators often view the work as fantasy.

 I would prefer not to label my work.
 Everybody has a different perception and has the freedom to experience their view.
 It’s all about the viewer.
-Everyone in has the right to their opinion.
+Everyone has the right to their opinion.
 I wish that the owners of a painting or the viewer of a photo appreciate it for what it is to them and cherish it for that reason.
-I hope a painting earns it’s place in their world.
+I hope the picture earns it’s place in their world.